 Over the last couple of decades, the world has seen an unprecedented spike in technology and access to learning.
-Unfortunately, we’ve also seen a growing number of people who have used this technology to tune out, and lose their ability to be self-reliant.
+But, unfortunately, we’ve also seen a growing number of people who have used this technology to tune out and lose their ability to be self-reliant.

 Skills that were once part of our culture, ones that helped us survive, have been largely forgotten; replaced by a generation of dependent people that can’t even balance a checkbook, cook a meal, or change a flat tire.
-Although we have more access to information than ever, the skills of our forefathers have been replaced by useless knowledge like how fast you can text a message, or knowing what reality TV star is doing what.
+Although we have more access to information than ever, the skills of our forefathers have been replaced by useless skills like texting, swiping right, and seeing how many likes we can get on Facebook.

-The skills that have been used by past generations to build new worlds, care for their families, and make a living, have been replaced with useless knowledge, self-gratification, and a dependency on the government for just about everything.
+The skills that past generations have used to build new worlds, care for their families, and make a living, have been replaced with useless knowledge, self-gratification, and a dependency on the government for just about everything.

-I’m all for using technology to better yourself – without it this site wouldn’t exist – but people need to get back to the basics, and learn the skills they need to survive.
-If not, we are in real danger of losing our ability to be self-reliant.
+I’m all for using technology to better yourself – without it, this site wouldn’t exist – but people need to get back to the basics and learn the skills they need to survive.
+If not, we are in real danger of losing our ability to survive and thrive.

 Cooking Skills: The ability to cook a meal from scratch.